dblock/code.dblock.org/_posts/2023/2023-10-16-making-raw-json-rest-requests-to-opensearch.markdown

 tags: [opensearch]
 comments: true
 ---
 OpenSearch clients implement various high-level REST DSLs to invoke OpenSearch APIs.
 Efforts such as [opensearch-clients#19](https://github.com/opensearch-project/opensearch-clients/issues/19) aim at generating these from spec in order to always be up-to-date with the default distribution, including plugins.
 However this is a game that cannot be won.
 Clients will always lag behind, and users often find themselves in a situation that requires them to invoke an API that is not supported by the client.
 Thus, in [opensearch-clients#62](https://github.com/opensearch-project/opensearch-clients/issues/62) I proposed we level up all OpenSearch language clients in their capability to make raw JSON REST requests.
-You help on these issues would be very much appreciated.
+I am happy to report that six months later we have support for sending raw JSON to OpenSearch in all language clients!

 In this post I'll keep current state with links to working samples, similar to [Making AWS SigV4 Authenticated Requests to Amazon OpenSearch](/2022/07/11/making-sigv4-authenticated-requests-to-managed-opensearch.html).
-For all these I am running a local copy of OpenSearch 2.9 in docker.
+For many of these I am running a local copy of OpenSearch 2.9 in docker.

 {% highlight bash %}
 docker run \